sdotrobert/Doggler-App-google-developer-solution/README.md

 Summary
 ====================

-This is a implementation of Room library, and include CRUD functionalties.
+This is a implementation of Room library, and include CRUD functionalities.

 Also, this app include the techniques of using fragments as navigation component.